 Adjust the Fit

 Once you're sure about size, make sure the diaper fits in a way that will help prevent leaks.
-If the diaper looks crooked or is riding up on your baby, it's probably time for an adjustment.
+If it looks crooked or is riding up on your baby, it's probably time for an adjustment.
 After each change, you'll want to make sure you're covering all the right spots, including the backside and hips.
 No coverage on these areas can lead to leaks or an uncomfortable baby.
-Check that the diaper is straight and symmetrical, front and back and side-to-side.
+Check that the fit is straight and symmetrical, front and back and side-to-side.
 Make sure the waistband is right at the waist, not too high in front or too low in back or vice versa.
 Diapers with re-sealable tabs will allow you to make any adjustments for a snug, flexible fit.

 Dealing with Diaper Rash